It's Christmas Time Again: Critical reception

 Artistdirect gave the song a positive review and 5 out of 5 stars, describing the song as a "timeless Christmas anthem" with a smooth acoustic guitar build-up, resounding bells, and soaring five-part harmonies.
 Entertainment Weekly also gave the song a positive review, noting that the song has a catchy tune, a little "boy band hook," and a five-part harmony.

 Charts

 The song peaked at No. 1 on Billboard's Holiday Digital Songs chart in November 2012.

 Music video

-The music video for this song is animated and premiered on artist direct.
+The music video for this song is animated and premiered on Artist Direct.
 It features the members of the Backstreet Boys as cartoon characters.
-It follows the story of a couple who grow old together and how they spend their Christmas over the years.
+It follows the story of a couple who grow old together and how they spend Christmas over the years.